Newsletter - CONSOB AND ITS ACTIVITIES

 - NEWS OF THE WEEK -

-Consob ordered the blackout of 3 new websites which are offering financial services illegally.
+Consob has ordered the black-out of 4 new websites that offer financial services illegally.

 The commission availed itself of the new powers resulting from the "Decreto Crescita" ("Growth Decree"; Law no. 58 of 28 June 2019, Article 36, paragraph 2-terdecies), on the basis of which Consob can order internet service providers to block access from Italy to websites offering financial services without the proper authorisation.

 Below are the sites Consob has ordered to be blacked out: